mjocean/PyProcGameHD-SkeletonGame/README.markdown

 ## Game event flow
 (changes from PyProcGame, etc.)

-A game class that is subclassed from SkeletonGame should be very short.
-The example provided is fewer than 60 lines if you exclude imports, comments and whitespace.
-Most of your code should be present in your mode classes, instead.
+Your game class should not call game_start, ball_end, etc.  It should also not need to override these methods.
+If you feel you need to, you should contact me so I can change the framework.
+As designed, SkeletonGame (and its constiutent parts, including the attract and bonus modes) will handle the successive event progression.

-Your game class should not call game_start, ball_end, etc.  It should also not need to subclass these methods.
-You can, of course, do so, but you should not HAVE to.
-SkeletonGame (and its constiutent parts, including the attract and bonus modes) will handle the successive event progression.
 In a typical game, this looks like:

 ### Your game class iniializes itself in main()... ###
- Behind the scenes, super(SkeletonGame,self).__init__ does the following:
+Behind the scenes, ``super(SkeletonGame,self).__init__()`` does the following:

 - initializes the sound controller
 - finds the DMD settings from the config.yaml and sets up your display